ilastik/ilastik-conda-recipes/BUILD_NOTES.md

 - `dpct 1.2`
 - `hytra 1.1.3`
+- `mamutexport 0.2.1` (only used with the new tracking export plugin system that requires hytra)
 - `multi-hypotheses-tracking-with-cplex 1.1.3.post1` (now requires hdf5)
 - `multi-hypotheses-tracking-with-gurobi 1.1.3.post1` (now requires hdf5, also uses gurobi 7)
 - `nifty 0.3b1.post119`